VPD Analysis

 Manual Event Logging

 There is a lot of data that I want to collect that my sensors can’t.
 With automation and machine learning application being the goal, I want to gather as much data as I possibly can to really create a complete picture of events in the yard.
 Snow events are one example of that, so that’s where I started.
-I again used Python, FastAPI, and uvicorn to define some API endpoints on the same Pi that runs my Ecowitt ingest API.
+Check out the repo on GitHub I again used Python, FastAPI, and uvicorn to define some API endpoints on the same Pi that runs my Ecowitt ingest API.
 Just like the Ecowitt ingest, I’ll make this API a service also.
 The difference with this one though is that when the endpoint is requested in the browser, an HTML form is presented. ...

-February 14, 2026 · 2 min · ScriptedVestige
+February 14, 2026 · 3 min · ScriptedVestige

 Grafana